You’ll need a place to live if you want to live in the UK for up to 6 months OR move here permanently.

 3. Home Swap

 Do you have a home you’d like to swap for another in the UK?
-A la “The Holiday” movie with the Brit/LA swap between Cameron and Kate.
+A la “The Holiday” movie.
 If you’re willing to swap, it could be a money saver!

 4. House Sitting/Caretaking

-Although quite competitive, finding a house or pet sitting gig in the UK may be the ideal low cost way to try out life here.
-It helps if you have experience taking care of pets too.
+Although quite competitive, finding a house or pet sitting gig in the UK may be the ideal low cost way to try out life here especially if you’re experienced taking care of pets.

 5. Buy a Home